 According to the Articles of Incorporation, 3% of profit of the current year is distributable as employees' compensation and no higher than 3% of profit of the current year is distributable as remuneration to directors and supervisors.
 However, the Company's accumulated losses shall have been covered.
 The abovementioned employees' compensation is resolved by meeting of Board of Directors in the form of shares or in cash, which is issued only to people who are employeed by the Company and are under labor insurance.
 Information on the Board of Directors' resolution regarding the employees' compensation and remuneration to directors and supervisors can be obtained from the "Market Observation Post System" on the website of the TWSE.

-Annual loss for the Year 2022 and 2021 without earnings distribution fot employees' compensation and directors' remuneration.
+Annual loss for the Year 2023 and 2022 and therefore no estimation for employees' compensation and directors' remuneration.

 (19)Non-operating income and expenses

 (a) Interest income